AlanChung120/one_soccer/README.md

 # onesoccer

+Finished December 17th, 2017
+Uploaded to Github on December 28th, 2019
 Motive:
 After learning Python in grade 10 computer science and learning Python from a book, I wanted to make a game to test my abilities and understanding.
 I also thought it would be a fun little hobby to do whenever I had time.